A characterisation of the reconstructed birth-death process through time rescaling: Birth-death process with Bernoulli sampling

-This suggests that to simulate from $X_\psi^\gamma$, first we can simulate from a Yule rate 1 process, and then rescale the event times using the reverse transformation given by \eqref{t_to_gamma}.
+Note also that in the complete process, birth, death, and sampling events affect all individuals with equal probability, so the RRP trees we study have the same law in topology as Yule and coalescent trees \citep{aldous_clad}, and can thus be generated backwards in time by merging pairs of lineages selected uniformly at random.
+This suggests that to simulate from $X_\psi^\gamma$, first we can simulate from $Y$, and then rescale the event times using the transformation given by \eqref{t_to_gamma}.
 The method is summarised as Algorithm 1.
 This provides an alternative to the algorithms of \citet{hartmannsimulating} and \citet{stadlersimulating}, where first the time of origin is drawn from its distribution, and then the coalescent point process formulation is used to obtain the event times.

-Note that one can first derive distributions of interest for the Yule rate 1 process, and then use the change of variables given by \eqref{t_to_gamma} to obtain the equivalent results for $X_\psi^\gamma$.
+Note that one can first derive distributions of interest for $Y$, and then use the change of variables given by \eqref{t_to_gamma} to obtain the equivalent results for $X_\psi^\gamma$.
 We will use this to derive the distribution of inter-event times $W_k$, analytically, in Section \ref{interevent}.